paolomandica/sapienza-video-contrastive/README.md

 # Self-Supervised Video Representation Learning via Space-Time Graph Random Walks

+This repository contains the implementation of my Master's thesis project in Data Science at Sapienza University of Rome.
+For a complete description of the methodology and results, please refer to the thesis document: `master-thesis-final.pdf`.

 ## Overview
 This project introduces a novel approach to self-supervised representation learning from video using space-time graphs and superpixel segmentation.
 The method models video as a graph where nodes represent objects in frames, connected by edges that define temporal correspondence between adjacent frames.